 “We induced placebo improvement of both negative and positive feelings (painful and pleasant touch).”

 Touch is a sensation, not a feeling or emotion.
-This placebo study was all about creating expectations of sensations in the subjects’ cerebrums, not creating expectations of emotions.
+This placebo study created expectations of sensations in the subjects’ cerebrums, not expectations of emotions.

 “Neither amygdala activity nor amygdala-controlled responses are telltale signatures of fearful feelings.“

 The current study cast additional light on the dubious Problematic research on human happiness study.
-I’d say that those researchers were fooled by a positive placebo effect!
+Those researchers were fooled by a positive placebo effect!

 http://www.pnas.org/content/110/44/17993.full “Placebo improves pleasure and pain through opposite modulation of sensory processing”